MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/administering-a-multi-geo-environment.md

 ## Sharing

 Administrators can set and manage sharing policies for each of their locations.
-The OneDrive and SharePoint sites in each geo location will honor only the corresponding geo specific sharing settings.
+The OneDrive and SharePoint sites in each geo location will honor only the corresponding geo-specific sharing settings.
 (For example, you can allow [external sharing](https://support.office.com/article/C8A462EB-0723-4B0B-8D0A-70FEAFE4BE85) for your central location, but not for your satellite location or vice versa.)
 Note that the sharing settings do not allow configuring sharing limitations between geo locations.

 ## Stream